GLOSSARY

 SOONDUBU

-"Soon" means to be pure or mild, "Dubu" means tofu in Korean and combined "Soondubu" refers to silken tofu.
-Soondubu is used in a variety of dishes in Korea but the most popular dish is Soondubu Jjigae (spicy silken tofu stew) and ours is made with pork broth and our house kimchi.
+“Soon” means “to be pure or mild” and “dubu” means “tofu”.
+Combined, “soondubu” refers to silken tofu.
+Soondubu is used in a variety of dishes in Korea, but the most popular dish is soondubu jjigae (spicy silken tofu stew).
+Ours is made with pork broth and our house kimchi.

 SSAM

-“Wrap” in Korean.
-It refers to eating a dish, such as grilled meats, wrapped in various leafy greens like lettuce, cabbage, or sesame leaf.
-These wraps are generally eaten with ssamjang and various other condiments.
+Meaning “wrap”, “ssam” refers to eating a dish, such as grilled meats, wrapped in various leafy greens like lettuce, cabbage, or sesame leaf.
+These wraps are generally eaten with rice, ssamjang, and various other condiments.

 SSAMJANG

 A kind of Korean barbecue sauce made for food wrapped in a leaf or vegetable.
-In Korean, ssam means “wrap” and jang refers to soy sauce (ganjang).
-Jang can be applied to products that are derived from soy sauce, like doenjang (soybean paste) or gochujang.
+In Korean, “ssam” means “wrap” and “jang” refers to “ganjang” (soy sauce).
+Jang can be applied to products that are derived from soy sauce, like doenjang or gochujang.
 This ssamjang is made from Benu’s homemade soy sauce and beans that are fermented for 5 years, flavored with garlic and chili, and sweetened with tomato jam.

 TTEOK

 Korean rice cakes.
-There are over 200 variations of tteok ranging from sweet to savory, glutinous and non-glutinous, and sometimes mixed with flours milled from other grains.
-Some have special meanings and are specific to a certain occasion.
+There are over 200 variations of tteok, ranging from sweet to savory, glutinous or non-glutinous, and sometimes also mixed with flours milled from other grains.
+Many have special meanings and are specific to certain occasions.

 TTEOKBOKKI